Emergency Dentist — Glastonbury, CT

 How to Prevent Dental Emergencies

 Preventing a dental emergency starts with practicing daily oral care and attending regular visits to our dental office.
-Committing to these habits can prevent a majority of dental emergencies, but depending on your habits you may need additional protection.
+While committing to these habits can prevent a majority of dental emergencies, you may still need additional protection.
 For example, those who play contact sports or have bruxism need to wear mouthguards and nightguards to avoid damaged teeth.
 With these points in mind, you can avoid cracked or damaged teeth via forced trauma as well as most tooth decay and oral infections.

 If you’re an athlete, chances are you’ve already heard that you should wear a mouthguard to shield your teeth from injury.
 Similarly, you should wear a nightguard if you habitually grind your teeth at night, which is called bruxism.
 We can provide you with a custom-made guard that fits more comfortably and provides more protection than store-bought options.